-Response: Continually monitor for new invasive species moving into areas where they were not traditionally found, especially following events such as hurricanes and fire.
+Response: Continually monitor for new invasive species moving into areas where they were not traditionally found, especially following events such as extreme weather and fire.

 Plant Communities - Heat stress may limit the growth of some southern pines and hardwood species.
 Stress from drought and widescale pest outbreaks have the potential to cause large areas of forest dieback.
-Intensified extreme weather events, such as hurricanes, ice storms, and fire, are also expected to cause changes in plant community composition.
-Some species of rare or endemic plants may be disproportionately impacted.
-Species more resistant to these disturbances will be more resilient to a changing climate.
+Intensified extreme weather events, such as ice storms and wildfire, are also expected to cause changes in plant community composition.
+Some species of rare or endemic plants may be particularly vulnerable.
+Hardwood-dominated forests may experience stress from higher temperatures, allowing pines and other fast-growing species to become more dominant at the expense of slower-growing species such as hickories and oaks.